parameowia/parameowia/README.md

 <summary> 𝐈𝐧𝐟𝐨 !</summary>
 <h6 align="center">
 <br>
-‪‪⧽ hello! most of my oomfies call me mewo or milo and i also go by soren. i'm kind of open to silly nicknames and other names you might think of though.
+‪‪⧽ hello! most of my oomfies call me mewo or milo and i also go by soren. i'm kinda open to silly nicknames and other names you might think of though.

 i'm STILL working on this TRASH again... (wip) <img width="20" height="20" alt="ticktock" src="https://github.com/user-attachments/assets/aa8b9db6-9463-4af2-a703-eacf922f5ef8" />